dkadetov/strimzi-kafka-connect/docs/HOW-TO-CONFIGURE.md

 Currently, the chart supports only one type of connector — Debezium PostgreSQL.

-However, there’s nothing stopping you from adding others as needed.
+However, there's nothing stopping you from adding others as needed.
 See the example below.

 | Parameter                            | Description                                                                                                                   |
 |--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|